 I’ve spent the last few weeks trying to come up with a new series for Wilhelm Screeners that would not only get me back into writing more frequently but produce content that is dedicated to film lovers.
 In the end, I decided to put my effort on something that truly captures one of my lifelong passions; Halloween.
 The last three years Wilhelm Screeners has done the annual Wilhelm Screamfest; where the entire month of October is dedicated to horror films.
 Rather than waiting till October, every Friday will now be known as “Friday Night Frights”; a series of reviews, blogs and whatever else may arise (from the dead).
-What better way to spend the next 20 weeks leading up to October than focusing on two icons with a total of 20 films; Jason Voorhees and Freddy Krueger.

 Like many people, I knew who Jason was as a child- even before seeing the films.
 The NES game terrified me, though it’s comical on how unterrifying the video game is today.
 Freddy was another character that I caught on tv in the past, specifically the scenes where he elongated his arms down the alleyway and when Johnny Depp was sucked into a bed to later be splattered along with the ceiling and walls of the bedroom.
 Attempts to watch the franchises occurred when AMC started ramping up their horror film showcase in October, but it wasn’t until I was 12 when I saw one of the films from beginning to end.